HillviewCap/llms/src/content/blog/how-to-use-search-api.md

 ### The `q` Parameter

 The `q` parameter is **required** and specifies the search query.
-The API searches for this term in the title and summary fields of the LLM metadata.
+The API performs a comprehensive search across multiple fields including:

+- Domain and URL
+- Title and summary
+- All metadata fields including:
+  - Source domain
+  - Topic rankings (both URL and domain)
+  - Purpose rankings (both URL and domain)

 For example:

 ```http
 GET /api/search-llms?q=cloudflare
 ```

-This will return all entries where "cloudflare" appears in the title or summary.
+This will return all entries where "cloudflare" appears in any of these searchable fields, providing more comprehensive results than before.

 ### The `fileType` Parameter